Recommended first courses in major/minor(s)

 Is this a General Education course?

-Yes, this course meets the Field of Study Requirement in Natural Science (FSNP).
+Yes, this course fulfills the Area of Inquiry: Natural Science (AINS) requirement.

 Next course to take if you have AP/IB credit